kimz-Q/CCF-Proposal.-Qubic-ambassador-program-S5/Ambassador Program S5 Proposal.md

 ## **Other achievements:**

-- **The program grew exponentially from 70 to over 3k ambassadors across the globe.**
+- **The program grew exponentially from 70 to over 3k communities members across the globe with 120 active ambassadors.**

 - **Creation of two new communities: Singapore , LATAM , regions all relevant Qubics ecosystem growth plan**